A Comprehensive List of Free Debt Resources

 - A forum that is free to join and new members are always welcome

-The stress create by debt can be overwhelming.
+The stress created by work-related debt can be overwhelming.
 It is common to report anxiety, overwhelm and depression when worrying persistently about money.

 Below are a range of places where you can seek help for debt stress.

 These involve charities that provide telephone counselling or face to face meetings.
-As well as how to get therapist referal from the NHS, and useful resources.
+As well as how to get therapist referrals from the NHS, and a range of other useful resources.

 National Charity Mind explains the link between money worries and mental heath including problems linked to avoidance, negative feelings and overspending.